mtconnect/standard_doc_generator/markdown_documentation/observations/sections/EventTypes.md

     execution is waiting while material is being unloaded.

+* `PART_LOAD`

+    execution is waiting while one or more discrete workpieces are being loaded.

-* `SECONDARY_PROCESS`
+* `PART_UNLOAD`

-    execution is waiting while another process is completed before the execution can resume.
+    execution is waiting while one or more discrete workpieces are being unloaded.

 * `PAUSING`

     execution is waiting while the equipment is pausing but the piece of equipment has not yet reached a fully paused state.

+* `POWERING_DOWN`

+    execution is waiting while the equipment is powering down but has not fully reached a stopped state.

+* `POWERING_UP`

+    execution is waiting while the equipment is powering up and is not currently available to begin producing parts or products.

 * `RESUMING`

     execution is waiting while the equipment is resuming the production cycle but has not yet resumed execution.

+* `SECONDARY_PROCESS`

+    execution is waiting while another process is completed before the execution can resume.

+* `TOOL_LOAD`

+    execution is waiting while a tool or tooling is being loaded.

+* `TOOL_UNLOAD`

+    execution is waiting while a tool or tooling is being unloaded.

 ### Wire

-identifier for the type of wire used as the cutting mechanism in Electrical Discharge Machining or similar processes.
+{{def(EventEnum:WIRE)}}

 ### WorkOffset

-offset variables for a work piece or part associated with a {{block(Path)}} in a {{block(Controller)}} type component.

-The value of {{property(WorkOffset)}} **MUST** be `float`.
+{{def(EventEnum:WORK_OFFSET)}}

 ### WorkholdingId

-identifier for the current workholding or part clamp in use by a piece of equipment.
+{{def(EventEnum:WORKHOLDING_ID)}}